vishudverma/ToDo_list_maker/README.md

-# Full_scientific_Calculator
+# ToDo List maker
- My first ever attempt at developing a full scale scientific calculator hosted over a web-page to perform any and all mathematical operations upto a higher engineering level.
+my attempt and take at making the ToDo list, my first ever attemp to a developer based project to expand my learning.................
+I will link the hosted site soon, maybe